-The visitors’ book at the British Museum shows that Vincent visited the prints and drawings section on Friday 28 August 1874.
-In Amsterdam three years later, he recalled a drawing he had seen there, Christ conversing with Martha and Mary.
-At the time, the work was believed to be a Rembrandt (1606/7–1669); today it is attributed to the circle around the artist.
+The visitors’ book at the British Museum shows that Vincent visited the Prints and Drawings Department on Friday 28 August 1874.
+Three years later in Amsterdam, he recalled a drawing he had seen there, Christ conversing with Martha and Mary.
+At the time, the work was believed to be a Rembrandt (1606/7–1669).
+Today it is attributed to an artist within the circle of the artist.
 Vincent wrote to his brother Theo about the work:

 “In that room twilight dominates, the figure of the Lord, noble and impressive, stands out gravely against the window through which the evening twilight falls.”
 Read the complete letter

-Vincent greatly appreciated the drawing not only because of its quality but also for its Christian message.
+Vincent greatly admired the drawing not only because of its quality but also for its Christian message.